 (iv) Assessment and validation of percentage of completion for progress payment purposes;

-(v) Recommendations to the contracting officer for changes to existing orders, beyond the ordering officer’s authority;
+(v) Recommending to the contracting officer changes to existing orders, beyond the ordering officer’s authority;

 (vi) Documenting and quickly reporting to the contracting officer systemic or recurring problems in contractor performance;

-(vii) Prioritization of orders when required (in coordination with the DPW and appropriate installation officials), provided no increase in cost is involved; and
+(vii) Prioritization of orders when required (in coordination with the requiring activities), provided no increase in cost is involved;

-(d) The JOC contracting officer must ensure that all orders and modifications to orders, together with significant supporting documentation issued outside the contracting office, are duly received, recorded, and reported and that such orders are regularly reviewed for completeness and compliance with AFARS and sound business practices.
-At least twice a year, the contracting officer must ensure that ordering officer files and procedures are reviewed and that a representative sampling of orders is selected for tracking from initiation of the requirement to final payment and close-out of the order.
+(a) At least once a year, the contracting officer must ensure that ordering officer files and procedures are reviewed and that a representative sampling of orders is selected for tracking from initiation of the requirement to final payment and close-out of the order.